hkpeaks/peaks-consolidation/README.md

-## Trial Version Is Coming Soon
+## Download Pre-release of Peaks v23.05.18

-You can download a free and trial versions of runtime for Windows/Linux with use cases.
+You can download a free and trial versions of runtime for Windows/Linux with use cases from https://github.com/hkpeaks/peaks-consolidation/releases.
 If you have any problem during your testing of the software, please report us in the issues section.

 About monthly or bi-monthly, new commands, enhancements and bug fixs will be added to subsequent trial versions.
 However, it will not include commands which involve complex implementation.
 Ready-to-use command scripts with sample data will be included in the distribution.
 For any reported critical bugs, it will be fixed and published as soon as practical.